The I in Team: Plot

 Forrest spots Spike and sends his team after the vampire.
-Spike escapes, but they shoot him with a tracer to be able to track him later.
-The Polgara demon attacks the Alpha team; Buffy and Riley, fighting together, apparently kill it.
+Spike escapes, but they shoot him with a tracking device to be able to locate him later.
+The Polgara demon attacks the Alpha team; Buffy and Riley, fighting together, capture it for the Initiative.
 Stimulated, they have sex for the first time in Riley's dorm room as Walsh watches them from a secret camera.
-As Buffy and Riley wake up in bed together in the morning, they talk, but when Buffy asks about "314", Riley immediately receives a call from Walsh with an assignment.
+In the morning, when Buffy asks about "314", Riley immediately receives a call from Walsh with the assignment to follow the tracer and retrieve Spike for their containment facility again.
 Walsh and Dr. Angleman decide to go ahead with their plan to get rid of Buffy.

-Desperate and unable to shake off the commandos, Spike goes to a reluctant Giles for help, begrudgingly returning most of the money that Giles paid him.
-Giles tries to remove the tracer from Spike's shoulder, but it is in deep.
+Desperate and unable to shake off the commandos, Spike goes to a reluctant Giles for help, begrudgingly returning most of the money.
+Giles tries to remove the embedded tracer from Spike's shoulder, but it is in too deep.
 Riley reinforces Forrest's team.
-With the soldiers gone, Walsh summons Buffy for a very easy mission and arms her with a stun rifle.
+With the soldiers gone, Walsh summons Buffy for an easy mission and arms her with a stun rifle.
 Wearing a heart monitor and sound camera, Buffy goes out alone.
 The mission is a trap.
 The rifle shorts out, the exit is barred, and Buffy is set upon by two powerful demons armed with axes.

-With Willow doing a masking spell to buy time and Spike drinking a beer in lieu of anesthesia, Giles finally manages to remove the tracer from the vampire's shoulder.
+With Willow doing a spell to mask Spike's whereabouts and to buy them time, and with Spike drinking cognac in lieu of anesthesia, Giles finally removes the tracer from the vampire's shoulder.
 They flush it down the toilet just in time to misdirect Riley and his team.
 Buffy kills the demons, but in the fight the monitor falls off.
 With no reported heartbeat or movement Walsh assumes that she is dead and tells Riley this.
 In the middle of her "eulogy", Buffy picks up the camera and reveals, in full view of Riley, Walsh's trap, causing him to walk out on Walsh.

 Back at Giles' apartment, Giles strongly urges Spike to leave Sunnydale for his own safety, reasoning that it is not safe for him to remain there while the Initiative is still active; Buffy arrives and tells everyone that it is not safe for any of them.